 If you are a teenager, I am going to share with you some money lies that are regularly being put before you.
 If you are a parent of a teenager, let these money lies become points of conversation.
 The world certainly won’t tell them the truth.
 It is up to you.

 Money lie #1: The Bible doesn’t really speak to money.

 Money cannot be compartmentalized.
 How you think about and manage money will affect most areas of your life.
 Money is also a reflection of your heart.
-So, it’s not surprising that God spends over 2,000 verses about money, possessions, and stewardship.
-God tells us how to think about and use money in a way that bring us contentment and Him glory.
+So, it’s not surprising that God gave us over 2,000 verses about money, possessions, and stewardship.
+God tells us how to think about and use money in a way that brings us contentment and Him glory.

 Money lie #2: Money will make me happy.

 When you see images and videos of people that appear to have a lot of money, they always seem happy.
 Because of this, you can start to believe that more money leads to greater happiness.
-Studies show that this perception is not true ,and money primarily magnifies whatever you already are.
+Studies show that this perception is not true, and money primarily magnifies whatever you already are.
 It you are unhappy will little, you will find yourself unhappier with much.
 Happiness and contentment are not found in a large bank account.
-They people in the picture may be smiling, but, inside, they may be hurting, longing for something else.
+The people in the picture may be smiling, but, inside, they may be hurting, longing for something else.